 Plan for the unplanned

 You plan everything out for your kids (classes, camps and nutrition).
 It’s important to have a plan in case they’re in a serious accident.
 If your child has an emergency, know where to go.
 Program Children’s ER contact information into your phone.
-Children’s Hospitals and Clinics of Minnesota are located in Minneapolis (2525 Chicago Ave.
+Children’s Minnesota are located in Minneapolis (2525 Chicago Ave.
 S.) and St. Paul (345 N. Smith Ave.)

 When it’s critical, so is your choice — Children’s Level I Pediatric Trauma Center, Minneapolis.